rickgemignani/aisd/README.md

 - Track missing dependencies
 - Share your data (we need this!)

 **Current status**: Promising informal results, but no rigorous testing.
-We're expanding on patterns people are already using (like CLAUDE.md), trying to formalize what works.
+We're expanding on patterns people are already using (AI tool config files like CLAUDE.md, AGENTS.md, GEMINI.md), trying to formalize what works.

 See [roadmap.md](roadmap.md) for what we're still figuring out.